-(ii) Notwithstanding Section 4.03(c)(i), any deletion or repurposing of a non-material portion of a Service Line or facility or non-material component or procedure thereof shall not require notice to and approval of the Department.
+- (ii) Notwithstanding Section 4.03(c)(i), any deletion or repurposing of a non-material portion of a Service Line or facility or non-material component or procedure thereof shall not require notice to and approval of the Department.
 Following are examples of material deletions or repurposings that would require notice to and approval of the Department: termination of a Cancer Service Line at any COPA Hospital, termination of the Cardiovascular Service Line at any COPA Hospital, or any other change to the nature of a Service Line or facility that would be of a type that the resulting Service Line or facility would, in the ordinary course, require a certificate of need or other regulatory approval before providing services.
-Further, the following anticipated deletions and repurposings shall be considered pre-approved by the Department as of the Closing: (1) consolidation of Level I Trauma Centers; (2) consolidation of duplicative urgent care centers; (3) consolidation of surgery services at Indian Path and Holston Valley Medical Center; and (4) consolidation of non-medical support services.

-(d) Uninsured Discount.
+Further, the following anticipated deletions and repurposings shall be considered pre-approved by the Department as of the Closing: (1) consolidation of Level I Trauma Centers; (2) consolidation of duplicative urgent care centers; (3) consolidation of surgery services at Indian Path and Holston Valley Medical Center; and (4) consolidation of non-medical support services. - (d) Uninsured Discount.
 The New Health System shall provide uninsured or Underinsured patients a discount off hospital charges.
-Uninsured or Underinsured patients of the New Health System shall not be charged more than amounts generally billed ("AGB") to individuals who have insurance covering such care in case of Emergency Services or other Medically Necessary Services.

-(e) Charity Care Policy.
+Uninsured or Underinsured patients of the New Health System shall not be charged more than amounts generally billed ("AGB") to individuals who have insurance covering such care in case of Emergency Services or other Medically Necessary Services. - (e) Charity Care Policy.
 In order to prevent low income patients who are uninsured from being adversely impacted due to the issuance of the COPA, the New Health System shall adopt a charity care policy for COPA Hospitals that is identical to or more charitable (but in no event less charitable) than, the existing policies of both Applicants and consistent with the Internal Revenue Service's final 501(r) rule.
 The New Health System shall furnish a copy of its policies relating to charity care to the Department no later than the end of the third (3rd) month following the Closing Date.
-Thereafter, the New Health System shall furnish to the Department a copy of any revisions to such policies in the next Quarterly Report.
+Thereafter, the New Health System shall furnish to the Department a copy of any revisions to such policies within thirty (30) days of any such revisions.
 In all cases, the New Health System shall seek to connect individuals/families to healthcare coverage when possible.
-The New Health System shall applicable Laws and shall post such policies on its website and on the separate websites for all provider components that are part of the New Health System.
+The New Health System shall inform the public of its charity care and discounting policies in accordance with all applicable Laws and shall post such policies on its website and on the separate websites for all provider components that are part of the New Health System.